healeycodes/lisp-to-js/README.md

 <br>

-The implemented optimizations are constant folding and propagation, and dead code elimination.
-This stage runs before code generation.
+The implemented optimizations are constant folding and propagation, and dead code elimination:

 ```lisp
 ; before optimization